12 Top-Rated Islands in Turkey

 Sitting just west off the coast of the Gallipoli Peninsula in the Aegean Sea, Gökçeada only springs into life during peak summer.
 Outside of high season, it is one of the best places to visit for island fans interested in nature and quiet beach breaks.

 Like Bozcaada, Gökçeada originally had a predominantly Ottoman Greek population and was first known by its Greek name of Imbros.
-Today, the stone-cut architecture and cobblestone lanes of the villages that speckle the hilly island interior, are reminders of this heritage.
+Persecution of the island's Greek inhabitants in the 1960s caused most of Gökçeada's Greek population to leave, and today the stone-cut architecture and cobblestone lanes of the empty, falling-into-ruin villages that speckle the hilly island interior are reminders of the island's tumultuous modern history and Greek heritage.

-Visitors in summer spend much of their time lazing on the south coast's beaches of Aydincik and Kapikaya.
-Windsurfers generally head to Aydincik beach.
+Visitors in summer spend much of their time here lazing on the south coast's beaches of Aydıncık and Kapıkaya.
+Windsurfers generally head to Aydıncık beach.
 Winter and spring visitors are usually here to spot the pink flamingoes overwintering at the island's salt lake, while for the more active, exploring the island's interior and its villages by mountain bike is popular.

 Accommodation is scattered across the island.
 It's mostly intimate family-run boutique hotels and pensions, with a couple of bigger hotels thrown in.